Global COVID-19 advice for people with MS

 Interferons and glatiramer acetate are unlikely to impact negatively on COVID-19 severity.
 There is some preliminary evidence that interferons may reduce the need for hospitalisation due to COVID-19.

 The evidence available suggests that people with MS taking dimethyl fumarate, teriflunomide, fingolimod, siponimod and natalizumab do not have an increased risk of more severe COVID-19 symptoms.
-It is unlikely that people with MS taking ozanimod will have an increased risk either, as it is assumed to be similar to siponimod and fingolimod.
+It is unlikely that people with MS taking ozanimod or ponesimod will have an increased risk either, as they are assumed to be similar to siponimod and fingolimod.

-There is some evidence that therapies that target CD20 – ocrelizumab and rituximab – may be linked to an increased chance of having more severe COVID-19, including a greater risk of hospitalisation.
+There is some evidence that therapies that target CD20 – ocrelizumab, rituximab and ofatumumab – may be linked to an increased chance of having more severe COVID-19, including a greater risk of hospitalisation.
 However, these therapies should still be considered as an option for treating MS during the pandemic.
-People with MS who are taking them (or ofatumumab and ublituximab that work in the same way) should be particularly vigilant regarding the advice above to reduce their risk of infection.
+People with MS who are taking them (or ublituximab that works in the same way) should be particularly vigilant regarding the advice above to reduce their risk of infection.

 Recommendations on delaying second or further doses of alemtuzumab, cladribine, ocrelizumab and rituximab due to the COVID-19 outbreak differ between countries.
 People who take these medications and are due for the next dose should consult their healthcare professional about the risks and benefits of postponing treatment.
 People are strongly encouraged not to stop treatment without the advice of their clinician.